ON THIS PAGE: You will learn about the different treatments doctors use for people with thymoma and thymic carcinoma. Use the menu to see other pages.

 Therapies using medication

-The types of systemic therapies used for thymoma and thymic carcinoma include:
+The types of medications used for thymoma and thymic carcinoma include:

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.